 Bruce Sherman is our Engineering Instructor.
 Retired as Chief Engineer, Bruce has an extensive background in the practice as well as the teaching of Engineering.
 He is also an accomplished musician.

 Captain Fred Triggs (USN (retired) and Unlimited Master) adds his considerable strengths to the teaching staff in both Deck and Engine subjects.

-Finally Patsy continues to pinch hit for the other instructors and help mariners plot out career paths in the maritime industry.
+Finally, Patsy Crawford continues to pinch hit for the other instructors and help mariners plot out career paths in the maritime industry.